Pizza on the farm

 Pizza Farm Days are noon to 8 p.m.
 Saturdays from Memorial Day weekend through September, and diners also can order salads, craft beer and wine.

-There's live acoustic music Saturdays from 6 p.m.
+Check the calendar for live acoustic music, Saturdays from 6 p.m.

 In July and August, Pizza Farm Nights are 5 to 8 p.m.
 Thursdays, with spoken-word artists and poets.
 There's also a children's play area.